BLOG ARTICLE

 Do Not Use the Emergency Heat Setting

 You might be wondering, if your heat pump uses these auxiliary heat strips regardless, why is the emergency heat setting there at all?
+What is the purpose of the Emergency Heat afterall?

 The emergency heat setting is there, as the name suggests, for emergencies, when your heat pump isn’t working properly.
 Switching to the emergency heat setting forces your heat pump to bypass the method it typically uses to produce warm air and instead rely solely on heat produced by the heat strip coils.